Ashlrgs/Deep-Learning-project/README.md

 --- run this code on colab or any python enviornment and classify the yoga images from extracting the features from the above code.

---- run this code on colab or any python enviornment and classify the yoga images from extracting the features from the above code.